-At AstraZeneca Australia we consider our responsibility to the community as an integral part of all that we do and all that we are.
+At AstraZeneca Australia, we consider our responsibility to the community as an integral part of all that we do and all that we are.

 AstraZeneca Australia - Corporate Social Responsibility program

-In 2012 we launched a three year partnership with The George Insitutue for Global Health, an Australian-based research institute committed to improving the health of millions of people worldwide through research.
-Together we created 'Driving Change' - The AstraZeneca Australia Young Health Programme - a unique initiative designed to assist young Indigenous Australians on their journey to getting a licence in three separate communities in New South Wales.
-Through support from the New South Wales Government, this community led initative has now been extended to a further nine sites and aims to have a profound impact on the lives of young indigenous people and their families.
+In 2012, AstraZeneca Australia launched a three year partnership with The George Institute for Global Health, an Australian-based research institute committed to improving the health of millions of people worldwide through research.
+Together we created 'Driving Change' - The AstraZeneca Australia Young Health Programme - a unique initiative designed to assist young Indigenous Australians on their journey to getting a license in three separate communities in New South Wales.
+Through support from the New South Wales Government, this community led initiative was extended to a further nine sites enabling further impact on the lives of young indigenous people and their families.

-Find out more details on the Driving Change programme.
+Find out more details on the Driving Change Programme.